Annual Report 2020-21

 The Disability Resource Center (DRC) provides leadership, guidance, and facilitation of equal access for disabled students resulting in their full participation in curricular and co-curricular offerings.
 The DRC contributes to the design of inclusive environments for all campus participants through education and collaboration with students, faculty, staff, and community partners.

 The DRC will be a global leader in developing environments that promote full inclusion for all participants in curricular and co-curricular offerings.
-The DRC’s vision for Purdue is that all things are done in support of our vision of “inclusion by design.”
+The DRC’s vision for Purdue is that all things are done in continual progress toward “inclusion by design.”

 The DRC offers a comprehensive and coordinated approach in meeting a diverse set of needs across the Purdue campus.
 Program elements include:

-- Individual meetings with students conducting an interactive process that captures environmental barriers to access and developing individual solutions on a per student basis.
+- Individual meetings with students via an interactive process that captures environmental barriers to access and results in individual solutions on a per-student basis.

 - Developing alternative formatted course learning materials that are useable by students.

-- Referral and liaison with campus and community resources that can benefit student development.
+- Referral and liaison interactions with campus and community people, programs and resources that can benefit student development.

-- Outreach by attending campus recruitment events and being available to students and families considering enrollment at Purdue.
+- Participation in campus recruitment events and outreach to students and families considering enrollment at Purdue.

-- Consultation with faculty/instructors, Innovative Learning Team, and Center for Instructional Excellence (CIE) on concepts of inclusive design of instruction.
+- Consultation with faculty/instructors, staff on Purdue’s Innovative Learning team, and Purdue’s Center for Instructional Excellence (CIE) on concepts of inclusive design of instruction.